asyml/forte/examples/visualize/README.md

 pip install stave
 ```

-Try the following:
+Try starting the script with the following:

 ```bash
 python visualize.py
 ```

-A web brow
+(After a ton of downloading) A web browser will pop up to show the results.
+You can enter sentence in the terminal prompt.